TheTaylorLee/docker-transcodeautomation/examples/wsl/readme.md

 ###### This is a guide for running docker-transcodeautomation on windows.
 It assumes some prior knowledge is had by the person reading this guide.
-It will provide a high level set of instructions, but shouldn't be assumed to be a full step by step guideline.
+It will provide a high level set of instructions, but shouldn't be assumed to be full step by step instructions.

 - Install Ubuntu LTS from windows the store
 - Run these commands from PowerShell and be sure to pick the version of Ubuntu LTS that was installed.